angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 }
 ```

-Your custom component needs to implement this interface to work with the `Control` directive.
+Your custom component needs to implement this interface to work with the `Field` directive.

 ### Creating a Custom Multiselect Component